-Under the Regulations, it is the responsibility of the manufacturer to inform the Notified Body of changes to a medical device, or the Quality Management System it was manufactured under.
-The manufacturer should demonstrate to the Notified Body that the changes do not adversely affect the device's safety and performance.
-The Notified Body reviews the submitted data against the Safety and Performance Requirements of the relevant Regulation to ensure conformity and to confirm the certificate remains valid.
+It is the responsibility of the manufacturer to inform the Notified Body of any changes to a medical device, and demonstrate to the Notified Body that the changes do not adversely affect the device's safety and performance.
+The Notified Body reviews the submitted data against the 'Essential Requirements' of the relevant medical device Directive to ensure conformity and to confirm the certificate remains valid.
 There are different requirements placed on devices dependent on its conformity assessment route.